klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 # 02: Game Board Implementation

-Welcome to the second section of our tutorial!
+Welcome to the second section of the tutorial!
 In this section, you'll build the game board UI for your Wordle clone using **React** and **Next.js**.
 This will help you understand component composition and state management in React, much like how you'd structure components in **Angular**.

 ## Prerequisites